 BIG SALE - Up to 50% off food & beverage items - Free shipping on orders over $65

-The Singaporean restaurant chain has different restaurant concepts in its portfolio, but the La Mian Xiao Long Bao restaurants are what most people mean, when they are talking about Crystal Jade.
-As the name suggests, the La Mian Xiao Long Bao restaurants focuse on la mian (Chinese ramen) and xiao long bao (soup dumplings).
+The Singapore based restaurant chain has different restaurant concepts in the portfolio, but the La Mian Xiao Long Bao restaurants are what most people mean, when they are talking about Crystal Jade.
+As the name suggests, the La Mian Xiao Long Bao restaurants focuse on lamian (Chinese noodles) and xiao long bao (soup dumplings).
+Lamian are Chinese noodles and at Crystal Jade, they are made in-house and cooked to bouncy perfection.
+If you have a couple of hours in Hong Kong Airport stopping by for a bowl of la mian at Crystal Jade is not a bad idea.

-I always get the Dan-Dan La Mian which are the most perfect bouncy noodles in a rich peanut broth.
+I usually get the Dan-Dan La Mian which are noodles in a rich peanut broth with chili oil.
 The xiao long bao at Crystal Jade are also really good, and some might say that they’re even better than the ones at Din Tai Fung.
 I wouldn’t be able to pick one over the other, because both are nice in their own way.
 The xiao long bao at Crystal Jade are somewhat bigger and more clumsy-looking than the ones at Din Tai Fung, but bigger means more soup inside, which is always a good thing:)

 Hong Kong Hotels